 According to experts, foods that rate high on the spice scale can trigger menopausal symptoms like sweating and hot flushes.

-If you enjoy a bit of heat in your meals, it might be worth skipping the chillies and jalapeños, and seasoning with spices that offer flavour with less heat – such as turmeric, cumin, and basil.
+It might be worth skipping the chillies and jalapeños, instead seasoning with spices that offer flavour with less heat – such as turmeric, cumin, and basil.

 Alcohol

-Studies have also found that women who have two to five alcoholic drinks a day are 1.5 times more likely to develop breast cancer than those who don’t drink at all – and heavy drinking can also increase the risk of heart disease.
+Studies have also found that women who have two to five alcoholic drinks a day are more likely to develop breast cancer than those who don’t drink at all, and heavy drinking can also increase the risk of heart disease.

 Caffeine

-Similar to the research on alcohol, studies have also drawn a link between the consumption of caffeine and a higher frequency of menopausal symptoms like hot flushes and low-quality sleep.
+Similar to the research on alcohol, studies have also drawn a link between caffeine consumption and a higher frequency of menopausal symptoms like hot flushes and low-quality sleep.

 Luckily, limiting intake appears to reverse these effects, as this study found that reducing caffeine consumption resulted in fewer hot flushes.